gwlucastrig/Tinfour/README.md

 ### The Tinfour Viewer ###
 When someone first sees a project like Tinfour, they might reasonably ask that most thorny of questions "What is it good for?"
-To try to address that question, this libary includes a simple demonstration program which allows the user to view and explore raw data, including samples such as Lidar files that contain huge numbers of points.
+To try to address that question, this library includes a simple demonstration program which allows the user to view and explore raw data, including samples such as Lidar files that contain huge numbers of points.
 To run the demonstrator, you must have Java installed on your system.
 Depending on your setup, you may be able to invoke the viewer